Tony Perkins (politician): LGBT issues

 In 2010, Perkins opposed the overturning of the "Don't ask, don't tell" law that prohibited people who were openly gay or lesbian from serving in the U.S. military.
 Perkins argued that the repeal would, among other things, infringe on the religious liberty of military chaplains and other service members holding orthodox Christian views.

 In 2006, Perkins urged Congress to pass the Federal Marriage Amendment to the U.S. Constitution which would define marriage in the United States as the union between one man and one woman.
 He explained his reasoning in a 2006 Human Events column:

-The definition... is rooted in the order of nature itself.
+The definition of marriage as the union of one man and one woman is rooted in the order of nature itself.
 It promotes the continuation of the human race and the cooperation of a mother and a father in raising the children they produce.
 This union can only be protected through amending the United States Constitution.
 If it's not, activists will continue using the courts to sell a five-legged dog.

 Perkins believes natural disasters are divine punishments for homosexuality.
 His own home was destroyed in the 2016 Louisiana floods, which he described as "a flood of near-biblical proportions".
-News outlets noted the irony.
+In 2018, Perkins wrote about his opposition to the 2003 Lawrence v.
+Texas decision, the landmark Supreme Court decision which struck down state anti-sodomy laws, saying “Then, the next biggest shoe would drop — Lawrence v.
+Texas, the Supreme Court ruling that struck down Texas’s ban on sodomy."

 Minimum wage

 Perkins opposes any increases in the minimum wage, which he stated in a book that he co-authored with Harry R. Jackson, Jr. in 2008.
-Jackson stated that the minimum wage is rooted in racism.
+Jackson claimed that the minimum wage is rooted in racism.